valpackett/evscript/README.md

 install -Ss -o root -m 4755 target/release/evscript /usr/local/bin/evscript
 ```

-You can configure sudo/doas instead of setuid root.
+evscript is designed for setuid root: right after opening the devices (before executing the script) it drops privileges, chroots and (on FreeBSD) sandboxes itself with Capsicum.

-Or allow yourself access to `/dev/input/*` and `/dev/uinput`, but that allows any random program running as you to work with inputs.
+You can allow yourself access to `/dev/input/*` and `/dev/uinput` instead of setuid, but that would allow any random program running as you to work with inputs.
-evscript is designed for setuid, it will (on FreeBSD) sandbox itself with Capsicum.

 [cargo]: http://doc.crates.io/index.html